erthink/libmdbx/README.md

 the such testing is recommended with place the test data on the [RAM-disk](https://en.wikipedia.org/wiki/RAM_drive).

-### MacOS X
+### MacOS
-Current [native build tools](https://en.wikipedia.org/wiki/Xcode) for MacOS X include GNU Make, CLANG and an outdated version of bash.
+Current [native build tools](https://en.wikipedia.org/wiki/Xcode) for MacOS include GNU Make, CLANG and an outdated version of bash.
 Therefore, to build the library, it is enough to run `make all` in the directory with source code, and run `make check` to execute the base tests.
 If something goes wrong, it is recommended to install